SEO overview

 Keep both layers aligned

-Section titled “Keep both layers aligned”Use the same story in the platform response and the catalog: one clear URL per indexable product context, metadata that matches that URL, and enough useful text in the first HTML when a bot stops after the first response.
+Section titled “Keep both layers aligned”Use the same information in the platform response and the catalog: one clear URL per indexable product context, matching metadata, and enough useful text in the first HTML.

 - Match Edge Delivery Services expectations for sitemaps, robots, performance, and primary content in the first HTML.
 Treat SEO and GEO best practices on AEM.live as the baseline for your mix of document-based and catalog routes.